Directions to the Tori

 Through a visual presentation, we will take a peek at both historic and contemporary art in Finland with its deep roots in the natural word.
 We will explore historic folk symbolism, the classic works exhibited at the Art Museum Ateneum in Helsinki, the Helsinki Design District, current trend pop-artist Kim Simonsson and the national treasure of beloved Marimekko print identity.
 Participants in the workshop will also have an option to participate in a hands-on printmaking activity creating a two-color design of a blueberry and leave with a charming print.

-Reception: Frogg Brewing Company Beer Tasting - Music by Bernie Nowak & Carolyn Sanford
+Activity: Frogg Brewing Company Beer Tasting - Michael and Stephanie Guitard, Alex Rice – music by Bernie Nowak & Carolyn Sanford

 5:15pm-6:00pm